popovalexei/ToDoList-App/README.md

-To-Do List App
+# To-Do List App

-This is a simple To-Do List App created using JavaScript, HTML, CSS and ReactJS.
-With this app, you can easily create and manage your daily tasks in a simple and organized way.
-The app allows you to add items to a list and delete them as needed.
+The To-Do List App is a straightforward task management application built with ReactJS, JavaScript, HTML, CSS.
+This user-friendly app enables efficient organization and management of daily tasks in a simple and structured manner.
+Users can easily add tasks to the list and remove them as needed.

-Features:
+## Features

-- Add a new task to the list
+- Add new tasks to the list
-- Delete a task from the list
+- Delete tasks from the list

-Installation:
+## Installation

-To use this app, you need to have Node and NPM installed on your local machine.
+To use the To-Do List App, ensure that Node.js and NPM are installed on your local machine.
+Follow these simplified steps for installation:

-You can simply clone the repository and open it in your preferred code editor, or you can download the project as a ZIP to your computer.
-Open the terminal and cd into the project folder.
-Then run 'npm install' to install all the dependencies, and 'npm start' to start the app in your browser.
-The app will be running on http://localhost:3000.
+1. Clone the repository or download the ZIP file to your computer.
+2. Open your preferred code editor and navigate to the project folder.
+3. Open the terminal and run 'npm install' to install all the dependencies.
+4. Run 'npm start' to launch the app in your browser.
+The app will be accessible at http://localhost:3000.

-Usage:
+## Usage

-To add a new task to the list, simply type in the task name in the input field and click on the "Add" button.
-The task will be added to the list as a bullet point.
-To delete a task, simply click on the task name and it will delete it from the list.
+Adding a new task to the list is straightforward.
+Type the task name in the input field and click the "Add" button.
+The task will be appended to the list as a bullet point.
+To delete a task, click on the corresponding task name, and it will be removed from the list.

-Acknowledgments:
+## Acknowledgments

-This app was created as a project for Udemy's Web Development course/program, for CV purposes.
+This app was developed as part of a project for Udemy's Web Development course, serving as a demonstration of practical skills for professional purposes.

+Feel free to contribute to the project or provide any suggestions for improvement.